Raffael1998/Semantic-Gaze-Tracking/README.md

 - An advanced lidar system (here IBEO), that provides position and size of bounding boxes of the surrounding objects
 - Another lidar (here Velodyne), that provides a dens point cloud of the surroundings

+The image segmentation used is inspired by the

 > **A Sim2Real Deep Learning Approach for the Transformation of Images from Multiple Vehicle-Mounted Cameras to a Semantically Segmented Image in Bird’s Eye View**
 ([IEEE Xplore](https://ieeexplore.ieee.org/document/9294462), [arXiv](https://arxiv.org/abs/2005.04078))